 National Popcorn Day

-Rid the World of Fad Diets & Gimmicks Day - January 19, 2016 (The Tuesday of the Third Full Week of January)
+Rid the World of Fad Diets & Gimmicks Day - January 19, 2021 (Third Tuesday in January)

 Tin Can Day

 2021 Weekly Holidays that include January 19, are: